How Long Does it Take to Sell a House? Timeline Explained

 But that doesn’t include all the time those sellers spent prepping and finalizing their sales after they accepted an offer.

-So, from start to finish, how long does it take to sell a house?
+So, from start to finish, how quickly can you sell your home?

 To answer that, you need to know these three things: